Home

 Respite/Home Health Care Volunteer Opportunities

-The AmeriCorpsSeniors-Arrowhead RSVP engages older adults ages 55 and older in volunteer services to meet community needs and to provide an experience that enriches their lives.
-Northland Volunteer Center promotes volunteering by assisting people of all ages, including families, to find volunteer opportunities in their communities.
+The AmeriCorpsSeniors-Arrowhead Retired and Senior Volunteer Program (RSVP) engages older adults ages 55 and older in volunteer services to meet community needs and to provide an experience that enriches their lives.
+Arrowhead Volunteers promotes volunteering by assisting people of all ages, including families, to find volunteer opportunities in their communities.
 It also provides education and information, networking meetings, and sponsors volunteer events like the annual Volunteer Fair, Purple Ribbon Recognition, and Hall of Fame Volunteer Awards.
-Volunteers serve Cook, Lake and Saint Louis counties, including the City of Duluth, through nonprofit organizations and health care facilities including schools, libraries, hospitals, tourist attractions, nursing homes, animal shelters, food shelves, and a variety of other community programs.
-Volunteer opportunities involve helping children to read, delivering Meals on Wheels, preserving the natural environment, providing tourist information, friendly visiting and more.
+Volunteers serve Cook, Lake, and Saint Louis counties, including the City of Duluth, through nonprofit organizations and health care facilities, including schools, libraries, hospitals, tourist attractions, nursing homes, animal shelters, food shelves, and a variety of other community programs.
+Volunteer opportunities involve helping children to read, delivering Meals on Wheels, preserving the natural environment, providing tourist information, friendly visiting, and more.
 Each volunteer is asked to give 48 or more service hours during the year.

 Categories